Given (manga): Ritsuka and Mafuyu

 Ritsuka Uenoyama, a high school guitarist, plays in a band with college students Haruki Nakayama (bass) and Akihiko Kaji (drums).
-One day, he repairs the broken strings on a [Gibson ES-330] owned by his quiet classmate, Mafuyu Sato, and reluctantly agrees to teach him guitar.
+One day, he repairs the broken strings on a Gibson ES-330 owned by his quiet classmate, Mafuyu Sato, and reluctantly agrees to teach him guitar.
 Ritsuka soon discovers Mafuyu's extraordinary singing voice and invites him to join the band.

-Over time, Ritsuka learns that the guitar once belonged to Yuki Yoshidam Mafuyu's childhood friend and former boyfriend, who died by suicide.
+Over time, Ritsuka learns that the guitar once belonged to Yuki Yoshida, Mafuyu's childhood friend and former boyfriend, who died by suicide.
 As the band prepares for its first live show, Mafuyu struggles to write lyrics, eventually channeling his grief into a raw, emotional performance that leaves a lasting impression.
 The experience brings Ritsuka and Mafuyu closer, culminating in a backstage kiss and the start of their romantic relationship.
 The band decides on the name Given, symbolizing the "gift" of Mafuyu's voice and the fate that brought them together.